thecodingmachine/symfony-boilerplate/docs/docs/3_API/3_2_Configuration.md

 * *src/api/config/packages/test*
 * *src/api/config/packages/prod*

-will extend the default configurations.
+will extend/override the default configurations.

-You often don't want to extend a configuration directly but instead create a variable.
+You often don't want to extend/override a configuration directly but instead create a variable.
 For instance, the `DATABASE_URL` value contains secrets (the database hostname, password, etc.) you should not commit.
 Also, you might use `APP_ENV=prod` for different environments (like staging and production), which do not use the same database.